satejgandre/pong/README.md

 ### Micropython Pong

 #### Overview:
 PyAreSquare Pong is a single-player pong game designed for the Raspberry Pi Pico with an SSD1306 OLED display.
-The game combines classic pong mechanics with modern features such as an aimbot option, a dynamic score display, and engaging game-over animations.
+The game combines classic pong mechanics with modern features such as an aimbot option, a dynamic score display, and engaging animations.
 Created by Satej Gandre, the game offers a mix of challenge and entertainment.

 #### Features:
 1. **Simple Controls**: